Determination of proton PDF uncertainties with Markov chain Monte Carlo: Analysis setup

 This poses a serious problem: one of the key conditions for a MCMC algorithm to converge is that the target distribution is a proper probability distribution.
 If $\pi$ becomes independent of ${p_4^{d_v}}$ in the limit of the parameter going to infinity, $\pi$ is non-normalizable and thus not a proper probability distribution~\cite{Jones:2022}.

+One solution, commonly used for weakly constrained parameters, is to simply keep the parameter fixed.
+This has the additional, often desired, effect of removing the non-Gaussian correlations usually introduced through the loosely constrained parameter, which would make the uncertainty estimation very challenging with traditional methods.
+But, fixing the parameter typically decreases the available space for the other parameters.
+A MCMC setup however, is well equipped to handle such non-Gaussian correlations and we can use $p_4^{d_v}$ to confirm this capability of the method.

-For this reason we have to modify our target distribution $\pi$, and introduce a prior for this parameter.
+For this reason we opt to modify our target distribution $\pi$, and introduce a prior for this parameter instead of fixing it to a specific value.
 This should be done carefully in order to not distort the sampling of the $\chi^2$ function, since we want to keep the correspondence between $\chi^2$-value and goodness-of-fit intact.
 We use an uniform (or flat) prior $U(p_4^{min},p_4^{max})$, which is constant inside the interval $[p_4^{min},p_4^{max}]$ and zero outside.
 A uniform prior does not move the mode of the likelihood function and therefore the results stay unbiased as long as we restrict $p_4$ to the correct region; but still sets bounds on the parameter.

 Having analysed samples of the $p_4^{d_v}$ parameter and the behaviour of the one dimensional scans of the $\chi^2$ function (with other parameters fixed to values close to the minimum) we fix the bounds of the prior to $p_4^{min} = -10^3$ and $p_4^{max} = 10^4$, as displayed in Fig.~\ref{fig:dv_p4_vs_chi2}.
 Note that the 1D $\chi^2$-scan shows an increase of $\sim300$ points by the time $p_4^{d_v}$ reaches the upper limit of the prior.
 Naively one would assume that these large parameter values are safely excluded from the experimental data.
 However, this $\chi^2$-difference can easily be compensated for by the other 14 fit parameters.